Wolbolar/IPSymconDoorbird/docs/en/README.md

 ![SelectBranch](img/select_branch_en.png?raw=true "select branch")

-here you can switch to another branch, for older versions smaller than 4.1 is here _Old-Version_ to select.
+here you can switch to another branch, for older versions smaller than 4.1 select _Old-Version_ .

 ### b.
 Configuration in IP-Symcon